Mike Ford Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.
+- The Giants pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Giants have a 4.02 team ERA that ranks 12th among all MLB pitching staffs.
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.05).

-- Giants pitchers combine to allow the sixth-fewest home runs in baseball (88 total, one per game).
+- Giants pitchers combine to give up the eighth-fewest home runs in baseball (90 total, one per game).

-- The Giants will send Winn (0-1) out to make his second start of the season.

-- His last time out was on Thursday against the Toronto Blue Jays, when the righty went six innings, surrendering two earned runs while giving up three hits.
+- In his most recent outing on Friday against the New York Mets, the righty tossed five innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.